AreaLayer/javascript-dlc/docs/files.md

 - DLC: Main functions of the DLCs in Javascript
 - Nostr: Experimental integration between DLCs and Nostr
 - Lightning: Lightning integration with DLCs
+- React: Main functions of the DLCs in JSX